-There are no new commercial developments (e.g. retail parks, office blocks, leisure centres).
+There are no new commercial developments (e.g. retail parks, office blocks, leisure centres) proposed for the Craigavon Borough area where there is the risk of significant detrimental impact on air quality.

 3.3.3 New Public Developments

 New public developments such as schools, hospitals, stations, major car parks require consideration as they may impact on local traffic flow.